hafizrahman1/WebFundamentals/src/content/en/fundamentals/primers/service-workers/a-basic-service-worker.markdown

 order: 4
 key-takeaways:
   tldr:
-  - "Call <code>register()</code> to install a service worker."
+  - "Call <code>register()</code> to get a service worker."
   - "Learn to use promises before attempting service workers."
-  - "Service workers have a limited scope and requrie HTTPS."
+  - "Service workers have a limited scope and require HTTPS."
-  - "The install process has two events: install and activate."
+  - "The installation process has two events: install and activate."
-  - "The user has to navigate before the service worker start proxying."
+  - "To start proxying, a service worker needs a call to <code>clients.claim()</code> or a user navigation."
-  - "Call <code>waintUntil()</code> to keep a service worker out of its own way."
+  - "Pass a promise to <code>waitUntil()</code> to indicate success/failure of asynchronous tasks."
 notes:
   promises:
     - "<b>Promises</b>&mdash;Notice the use of <code>.then()</code> at the end of the <code>register()</code> function.
 This is an example of an ECMAScript 2015 construct called a <a href='http://www.html5rocks.com/en/tutorials/es6/promises/'>promise</a>.
 Service workers make heavy use of promises.
 If you've never used promises before, you should familiarize yourself with them before trying to implement a service worker."
   https-only:
-    - "<b>HTTPS Only</b>&mdash;Service workers can do almost whatever they want to HTTP requests and responses.
-Since this would make them targets for man-in-the-middle attacks, they must be served over HTTPS.
-This doesn't mean you need HTTPS for development and testing.
-Service workers served over localhost will also work."
+    - "<b>HTTPS Only</b>&mdash;Service workers can do almost whatever they want to HTTPS requests and responses.
+Since this would make them targets for man-in-the-middle attacks, they must be served over HTTPS. localhost is exempt from the HTTPS only rule, simplifying development and testing."
   sws-dont-control:
     - "<b>Service Workers Don't Take Control</b>&mdash;If you look around the web, you'll find that many of the pages discussing service workers refer to the service worker as 'taking control' of a page.
 But as we saw earlier, a service workers can't change a page's DOM.
 That's why it may be more accurate to think of a service worker as ready to proxy."
 ---